The human brain weighs about 3 pounds (1.4 kilograms).

 Left brain vs. right brain

-The human brain is divided into two hemispheres, the left and right, connected by a structure called the corpus callosum.
+The human brain is divided into two hemispheres, the left and right, connected by a bundle of nerve fibers called the corpus callosum.
 The hemispheres are strongly, though not entirely, symmetrical.
 The left brain controls all the muscles on the right-hand side of the body; and the right brain controls the left side.
 One hemisphere may be slightly dominant, as with left- or right-handedness.

-The popular notions about "left brain" and "right brain" qualities are generalizations that are not well-supported by evidence.
+The popular notions about "left brain" and "right brain" qualities are generalizations that are not well supported by evidence.
 Still, there are some important differences between these areas.
-The left brain contains regions involved in speech and language (Broca's area and Wernicke's area).
-The left brain is also associated with mathematical calculation and fact retrieval.
-The right brain plays a role in visual and auditory processing, spatial skills and artistic ability, though these functions involve both hemispheres.
+The left brain contains regions involved in speech and language (Broca's area and Wernicke's area), and is also associated with mathematical calculation and fact retrieval, Holland said.
+The right brain plays a role in visual and auditory processing, spatial skills and artistic ability — more instinctive or creative things, Holland said — though these functions involve both hemispheres.
+"Everyone uses both halves all the time," he said.

-Supporters of the project argue that it will provide the missing piece in how the brain operates at a level between that of single neurons and the whole brain.
-Opponents claim the project lacks clear goals and may siphon away funding from other research.
+Some researchers question what the initiative will achieve.
+Supporters of the project argue that it will provide the missing piece in how the brain operates at a level between that of single neurons and the whole brain, while opponents claim the project lacks clear goals and may siphon away funding from other research.